terhechte/appventure/guides/keypaths/types/debugprinter_intermezzo.md

 # DebugPrinter Intermezzo

 Now that we have our writable `KeyPath` types, we'd like to introduce a type that allows us to define the logging behaviour of an object.
 We'd like to define which properties should be printed when our debug print function is called.
-We will start with a very simple example.
-This code will later be expanded upon in this guide.
-For now, it is very simple.
+It will be a very simple example.

 We will actually start by looking at how we would invoke the code before we write it.
 This will make it easier to understand what is going on here.
 The class we will define is called `DebugPrinter` and it is used to dynamically change how to debug print and object at runtime.